Art center to offer immersive exhibit

 The centerpiece of the exhibit will include artwork made during two community textile workshops.
 The space will also feature an Art Automat, where small works and goods by participating artists will be on display for purchase.

-Admission to Hello Neighbor requires a ticket, which is $20 for adults and $5 for children and teens ages five to 17 at garrisonartcenter.org/coming-up.
+Admission to Hello Neighbor requires a ticket, which is $20 for adults and $5 for children and teens ages five to 17 at garrisonartcenter.org.
 Groups of six or seven people will move through the space at 10-minute intervals.
 The first gallery is more voyeuristic, according to Schmidt Feder, and the second more immersive.
 She hints at an “interesting” method of connecting between the two.

 There will be three opening parties on Saturday, June 1.
 The first has staggered admission times beginning at 3 p.m. and includes I SPY activities and food for families; the second, at 5, 5:30 and 6 p.m., has been dubbed Curiosity & Cocktails; and the third, at 9 p.m., called Night Peepers, will feature projections, black-light painting, and a performance from electronic music artist Audra Kizina, whose music and embroidery art will also be featured in parts of the exhibition.